-India is one of the youngest nations in the world with more than 62% of its population in the working age group (15-59 years), and more than 54% of its total population below 25 years of age.
+India is one of the youngest nations in the world with more than 62% of its population in the working-age group (15-59 years), and more than 54% of its total population below 25 years of age.
 This presents a formidable opportunity as well as a huge challenge.
-Every year, out of 15 million youth entering the job-market, over 75% are not job-ready.
-This stark difference is due to lack of technical and soft skills.
-Paucity of highly trained workforce, as well as non-employability of large sections of the conventionally educated youth, who possess limited job skills are the dual challenges to be addressed to reap the demographic dividend.
+Every year, out of 15 million youth entering the job market, over 75% are not job-ready.
+This stark difference is due to a lack of technical and soft skills.
+The paucity of a highly trained workforce, as well as the non-employability of large sections of the conventionally educated youth, who possess limited job skills, are the dual challenges to be addressed to reap the demographic dividend.

 Centum partners with government departments / agencies like the Ministry of Rural Development (MoRD), NSDC and various other State Governments, PSUs and corporates to implement projects to skill people across sectors at all levels.
 Various type of trainings conducted are:

 Centum WorkSkills has won multiple prestigious awards like UK India Skills Forum Award, “Certificate of Excellence” at the Bihar Innovation Forum, a joint initiative of Jeevika (Bihar Rural Livelihoods Promotion Society) and the World Bank, NSDC’s High Performing Award to name a few..